Why Every Editor, Colorist, and VFX Artist Needs to Understand ACES

 ACES, or the Academy Color Encoding System, is an open color management and interchange system developed by the Academy of Motion Picture Arts & Sciences (AMPAS) and industry partners like Technicolor, ARRI, RED, and many others.

 The system aims to standardize the color science used across a huge breadth of software and hardware tools.
 It also promises to preserve the highest level of image quality throughout the entire workflow, including production, post-production, distribution/presentation, and archiving.

 In 2004, when the ACES project started, a cloud loomed over the cinematic arts.

 Thus, the ACES project began.
-It aims to build a standardized system capable of managing color in a precise, yet straightforward way.
-And to do this for any camera or display.
-The standard also needed to be open, allowing easy adoption in all parts of the industry.
-But also robust and adaptable enough to handle the complexity of modern digital production.
+The Academy wanted a standardized system capable for managing color in a precise, yet straightforward way, that could be easily adopted by hardware and software partners.
+The standard also needed to be open, allowing easy implementation in all parts of the industry, while being robust and adaptable enough to handle the ever-changing complexity of modern workflows.